 Doaa and some of her family members were eventually reunited in Sweden, thanks to the resettlement program of UNHCR.
 Unfortunately, as is the case for many refugee families, Doaa remains separated from her other siblings who remain scattered in different countries and without the legal right to travel.

 Doaa has gone on to receive acclaim, such as from the Academy of Athens in 2014 and the OPEC Fund for International Development (OFID) in 2016.
-She is a sought-after speaker on refugee topics.
+She is a sought-after speaker not only on refugee and migration issues but also on resilience, human rights, and education.